opencypher/cypherdb/src/content/docs/tutorials/example-database.md

 11,1
 ```

-## Create Kuzu tables
+## Create CypherDB tables

-In the Kuzu CLI, let's create a node table for the `User`s in our dataset.
+In the CypherDB CLI, let's create a node table for the `User`s in our dataset.

 ```cypher
 // Create a node table for the `User`s in our dataset.